 Stratford (some areas, e.g. E15 1)

 Olympic games in 2012 have really changed Stratford for the best.
 Stratford sees a lot of construction and development he has a great shopping Mall Westfield and a fabulous Olympic Park.
 It has some of the best connections into the city of London and King’s Cross.
-However, some of the areas are very sketchy rather unpleasant, not nice to walk around and generally should better be avoided.
+However, some of the areas in E15 1 are very sketchy rather unpleasant, not nice to walk around and generally should better be avoided.

 Hackney / Dalston / Clapton (E8 2)

-Despite becoming super trendy in the last few years Hackney, as well as Dalston and Clapton, are still pretty rough areas.
+Despite becoming super trendy in the last few years Hackney, as well as Dalston and Clapton, are still pretty rough areas to live for families.
 You can still hear gunshots at night from time to time, and that’s because there are a lot of criminal organisations that are fighting between each other for the areas of influence.

 Brixton used to be dangerous about 15 to 20 years ago, but it changed a lot in recent years.
 It has even become super trendy because of the fabulous Brixton street food market.
 However, some areas of Brixton can be dangerous at night.
 Some crazy things can happen in Brixton: for example, this has been in the news in the last few days.
 If you think about the community where all the residents respect each other and strive for the better, that would probably not be Brixton, and this is really unfortunate, as I actually like the area a lot.

 And the last area for today is Hounslow.
 A friend of mine, who lived in this area actually liked it quite a lot, as it was very convenient for him to go to work from there.
 However, most people find this area extremely dull and sometimes even ugly.
 Many people call it rough and unwelcoming, and I wouldn’t recommend living there unless you have a very good reason or you found your dream home that happens to be in Hounslow.